truckerfling/TheGoodDevs/index.md

 ## About

-TL;DR we are the IT support for response efforts to the current COVID-19 pandemic in Singapore 💻 We understand that there are both short and long term effects from this pandemic.
+TL;DR we are the IT support for response efforts to the current COVID-19 pandemic in Singapore 💻

-We aim to partner with organized efforts to EITHER create new tech solutions to meet needs AND/OR enhance existing processes with tech to increase effectiveness.
+We understand that there are both short and long term effects from this pandemic.
+Therefore, we aim to partner with organized efforts to EITHER create new tech solutions to meet needs AND/OR enhance existing processes with tech to increase effectiveness.

 ## 3 steps to help Singapore's COVID-19 efforts with tech